exogen/pacific-time-offset/README.md

 ## Usage

-The default export is a function that will return either the Pacific Standard Time or Pacific Daylight Time offset **as would be returned by JavaScript’s `getTimezoneOffset()` method** – that is, 480 or 420.
+The default export is a function that will return either the Pacific Standard Time or Pacific Daylight Time offset (from UTC) in minutes, either -480 or -420.

-All arguments are passed to the `Date` constructor.
-If no input is given, the current date is used.
+**Note that this is the reverse of what JavaScript’s weird Date `getTimezoneOffset()` method would return, which is the offset _to_ UTC.**

+If an argument is supplied, it must be a Date instance.

 ```js
 import pacificTimeOffset from 'pacific-time-offset';